 Day 14 - Kashan – Tehran

-- This morning we drive on to Kashan,visiting the Fin Garden (Bagh-e Tarikhi-ye Fin).
-A historic and classical Persian garden it contains Kashan's Fin Bath, where Amir Kabir, the Qajarid chancellor and a nationalist hero, was murdered under the orders of King Nadir al-Din in 1852.
+- This morning you will drive on to Kashan, visiting the Fin Garden (Bagh-e Tarikhi-ye Fin).
+A historic and classical Persian garden containing Kashan's Fin Bath, where Amir Kabir, the Qajarid chancellor and a nationalist hero, was murdered under the orders of King Nadir al-Din in 1852.

-- We also stop by Borujerdi House (Khan-e Borujerdi), which was built in the 1840s for the affluent Tabatabaei family.
-A fascinating place to visit, we get to see a traditional Persian residential home, which contains features such as a 'biruni' (where visitors and guests are entertained) and an 'andaruni' (the private part only open to family members).
+- You will also stop by Borujerdi House (Khan-e Borujerdi), which was built in the 1840s for the affluent Tabatabaei family.
+A fascinating place to visit, you will get to see a traditional Persian residential home, which contains features such as a biruni (where visitors and guests are entertained) and an andaruni (the private part only open to family members).

-- We then continue our journey back to Tehran.
+- You will then continue your journey back to Tehran.

 Enghelab Hotel or similar